apps-catfish/map2geo_doc/en/intents-ini/intents-ini_en.md

 ## action
 * Specify this when want to apply intent actions other than standard (android.intent.action.VIEW).
     * Specifically, it is used when data transmission is performed with android.intent.action.SEND (text transmission).

+## label
+* Specify the display name of the destination app.
+    * The destination with a different label is regarded as a different destination even if it is the same app.
+    * For example, if you want to set up multiple destinations such as opening a web page in Chrome, you can do so by giving each a different label.

 # URI Template Syntax
 The syntax of the data, identifier entry of intents.ini is as follows: